lf-edge/eve/pkg/pillar/docs/zedrouter.md

   * VIF configuration contains a list of ACLs (firewall rules) to apply
   * optionally, VIF configuration contains static MAC and IP addresses to assign to the VIF
-* various pubsub messages are additionally consumed by zedrouter just to extract and expose all kinds of metadata, state data and metrics to applications via the Metadata HTTP server running as part of each network instance (that has L3 endpoint in EVE).
+* note that various pubsub messages are additionally consumed just to extract and expose all kinds of metadata, state data and metrics to applications via the Metadata HTTP server running as part of each network instance (that has L3 endpoint in EVE).
+  However, this is done from a separate service [msrv](../cmd/msrv), started from within zedrouter (the HTTP server itself is managed by zedrouter, while msrv implements the HTTP handlers).

 **Zedrouter publishes** (see `zedrouter.initPublications()`):

 * Network Instance status
   * an instance of the `NetworkInstanceStatus` structure
-  * it contains the same information as in `NetworkInstanceConfig` plus additional state data, such as info about the port currently used for external connectivity, list of VIFs connected to the network instance and their IP and MAC addresses, error message if the network instance is in a failed state, etc.
+  * it contains the same information as in `NetworkInstanceConfig` plus additional state data, such as info about the ports currently used for external connectivity, list of VIFs connected to the network instance and their IP and MAC addresses, list of routes installed in the (local) network instance routing table, error message(s) if the network instance is in a failed state, etc.
 * application connectivity status
   * an instance of the `AppNetworkStatus` structure
   * it contains the same information as in `AppNetworkConfig` plus additional